 Technology plays a major role in twenty-first century education.
 The new model of integrating technology into the curriculum means that computers are on demand throughout the school phase.
 Technology has struggled to find its way into the classroom in all sorts of ways, from projectors and televisions to computer labs and student laptops.
-Along with improving the way students are taught, it is also vitally important that students learn to use computers to improve their own work and prepare for careers in a world where computers have become as common as the pencil and paper.
+Along with improving the way students are taught, it is also vitally important that students learn to use computers to improve their own work and prepare for careers in a world where computers have become as common as the

 Facing a technologically advancing world would be almost impossible without the knowledge of computers.
 Thus, St. Xavier’s High School strives to prepare each student to face their future confidently, by providing them with extensive knowledge of the computers.
 It has set up the Computer Laboratory where students can have the first-hand experience of learning computers.